biya-coin/biyaliquid-docs/.gitbook/defi/community-buyback.md

 3. **Claim Earnings**\
    When the event concludes, all BIYA commitments are exchanged for the revenue collected that month.
 This revenue, made up of multiple different tokens, is distributed pro rata to all participants.\
    \
-   To claim, simply go to Biyachain Hub → Community BuyBack, and press Claim next to the round you participated in under BuyBack History.
+   To claim, simply go to Biya Chain Hub → Community BuyBack, and press Claim next to the round you participated in under BuyBack History.
 4. **BIYA BuyBack**\
    The total BIYA collected from all participants is permanently burned, reducing the total supply of BIYA.
 5. **Get Ready for Next Month**\
-   Track your earnings, monitor stats from previous rounds, and stay updated on the next Community BuyBack directly from your Biyachain Hub dashboard.
+   Track your earnings, monitor stats from previous rounds, and stay updated on the next Community BuyBack directly from your Biya Chain Hub dashboard.
 All slot reservations, commitments, burn transactions, and distributions are publicly visible onchain.

 ### FAQ